aws-samples/serverless-patterns/apigw-rest-api-lambda-python/README.md

 * **Confirm changes before deploy**: If set to yes, any change sets will be shown to you before execution for manual review.
 If set to no, the AWS SAM CLI will automatically deploy application changes.
 * **HelloWorldFunction has no authentication.
 Is this okay? [y/N]:**: Select `y` for the purposes of this sample application.
 As a result, anyone will be able to call this example REST API without any form of authentication.
 For production applications, you should [enable authentication for the API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-control-access-to-api.html) using one of several available options and [follow the API Gateway security best practices](https://docs.aws.amazon.com/apigateway/latest/developerguide/security-best-practices.html).
 If `N` is selected for this question, this deployment will not succeed.
 * **Allow AWS SAM CLI IAM role creation**: Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
 By default, these are scoped down to minimum required permissions.
 To deploy an AWS CloudFormation stack which creates or modifies IAM roles, the `CAPABILITY_IAM` value for `capabilities` must be provided.
 If permission isn't provided through this prompt, to deploy this example you must explicitly pass `--capabilities CAPABILITY_IAM` to the `sam deploy` command.
-* **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to a configuration file inside the project, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.
+* **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to a configuration file inside the project.
+*
+For future deploys, you can run `sam deploy` without parameters to deploy changes to your application.

-You can find your API Gateway Endpoint URL in the output values displayed after deployment.
+You can find your API Gateway endpoint URL in the output values displayed after deployment.

 ## Use AWS SAM CLI to test locally